sethschober/Housing-Industry-Analysis/data/README.md

 # Data

-This directory will store both raw and processed data
+This directory stores both raw input data and data that has been processed.